iotempire/iotempower/doc/exercises/simple-smart-lock.md

 To build such a smart lock from the ulno development kit shields is very straight forward.
 You just need the follwing:
-- wemos d1 mini base
+- Wemos D1 Mini base
 - a [relay shield](../../shields/relay/README.md)
 - a way to power the wemos (this might be just the usb port of your computer, a phone charger battery, or a simple phone charger power supply).